 Winter White Hamster Behavior

-Winter Whites are nocturnal, so do not expect a lot of action during the day.
+Winter White hamsters are nocturnal, so do not expect a lot of action during the day.
 It is not good to disturb a sleeping Hamster of any species because it will get scared and may bite.
-Winter Whites still retain the wild instincts to run around for miles each night searching for food to store for the winter.
+Winter White hamsters still retain the wild instincts to run around for miles each night searching for food to store for the winter.

-This means pet Winter Whites are escape artists.
+This means pet Winter White hamsters are escape artists.
 Pick cages with wire mesh or solid walls so that the Hamsters cannot escape.

 Some resources say that a Winter White alone does very well, but does even better when kept with others.
 Some breeders say that a male-female pair of Winter Whites does better than a colony.